cloudnativer/kube-install/docs/operation0.7.md

 ```

 Notice: If you specify the `-softdir` parameter value during the installation operation, please specify the same `-softdir` parameter value during the delmaster operation.<br>
+In addition, you can also delete master through the pre written configuration file.
+Click here to <a href="docs/cfg0.7.md">see more detailed configuration file introduction</a>.<br>

 The architecture after installation is shown in the following figure: